top of page

 We are here to serve as a bridge.

-Embrace the Power of Story, Sound, and Ceremony
+Embracing the Power of Story, Sound and Ceremony

-Story and sound can bring us into a relationship with difficult truths.
+Story and sound can bring us into relationship with difficult truths.
 Policy must begin with presence.

 The journey begins within.
-Reconciliation is personal work.
-You must be willing to confront your own internalized bias.
+Reconciliation is personal work, one where we must be willing to confront our own internalized bias.

 Contact